Sandfly Security is proud to be part of the

 The dashboard of Sandfly is simple.
 Green all is well.
 Red there is a problem.
 Sandflies are written to not bother you with false alarms.
 If there’s an alert, then it’s probably important.

 Adding hosts to Sandfly is simple and fast.
-You can add an IP list or put in a netblock and Sandfly will scan it and add hosts where it was able to login automatically.
+You can add an IP list or put in a net block and Sandfly will scan it and add hosts where it was able to login automatically.
 You don’t need to do anything on the hosts you want monitored other than have valid SSH credentials.
-SSH credentials are stored securely with public key encryption in a way that ensures users cannot access them once added to the system.
+SSH credentials are stored securely with public key encryption and cannot be recovered from the database once added.

 After hosts are added, you can view operating system details about each one.
 This is useful for inventory and baseline purposes during an investigation.